deriv-com/deriv-app/WRITING TESTS.md

 -   Examples

-    ## Test Framework explanation
+    ## Test Framework

-    ​ We are using `Jest` as test runner and [React Testing library](https://testing-library.com/docs/react-testing-library/intro/) as our main test component to have the ultimate needed utilities.
+    ​ We are using [Jest](https://jestjs.io/)  as test runner and [React Testing library](https://testing-library.com/docs/react-testing-library/intro/) as our main test component to have the ultimate needed utilities.

     ### Jest

-    ​ With Jest, we can run our tests quickly and even parallel.
+    ​ With Jest, we can run our tests quickly and even in parallel.

-    ​ All of needed configurations are located in root folder of the app.
+    ​ All of needed configurations are located in root folder of the project.

     #### Run Tests

-    ​ To Run tests from root directory simply run:
+    ​ To start the test suite, from the root directory, simply run:

     ​ `npm run test:jest`

-    ​ Be informed that this command will run all tests in the whole app based on following configuration provided.
+    ​ Be informed that this command will run all tests in the whole project based on following configuration provided.

-    ​ Also, the mentioned command will generate a coverage directory in the root directory, you can check the current coverage percentage by the generated html.
+    ​ Also, the mentioned command will generate a coverage directory in the root directory, you can check the current coverage percentage from the generated html.

-    #### Jest configuration files explanation
+    #### Jest configuration

     ​